mm-final/rolling-watercolor-stylization/README.md

     If you don't have paper image, you can press **start** without **select image**.
 We will generate a paper-like noise map for you.
 2. Adjusting **sigma_s** and **sigma_r**

     **sigma_s** decides how blurry the image is.
-The bigger value, the blurrier code block.
+The bigger value, the blurrier color lumps.
     **sigma_r** decides where are the edges of color blocks.
 The bigger value, the more differnece between edges are needed to preserve the edge, i.e. *the blurrier at edges*.
 ### How Stylization is Done?
 Color block effect is done by applying [Rolling Guidance filter](https://www.cse.cuhk.edu.hk/leojia/projects/rollguidance/) to source image.